aiida-vasp/aiida-vasp/docs/source/tutorials/silicon_sp.md

   name: python3
 ---
 (silicon_sp_tutorial)=
-# Silicon single point calculation
+# Single point and general calculation

 :::{note}
 This tutorial is can be executed as a jupyter notebook.